openmrs/openmrs-book-guide/user-management-and-access-control.md

 3. Click a role to edit it.

-If you then follow theAdd Rolelink, you will see a form for adding a new role.
+If you then follow the **Add Role** link, you will see a form for adding a new role.

 ![](http://write.flossmanuals.net/openmrs/user-management-and-access-control/static/add_role.png)